fchinu/TANS/docs/index.md

 # Simulation of pp collisions
 High energy collisions, such as those that occur in particle accelerators, can produce a wide range of fascinating phenomena, including the creation of new particles and the study of fundamental physical interactions.
-In this project, we developed a simulation tool to study these collisions and how it is possible to use vertex detectors to reconstruct the primary vertex.
-The simulation was built using Monte Carlo techniques and only considered high momentum particles moving in a low-intensity magnetic field, i.e. having a linear trajectory.
+In this project, we developed a simulation tool to study these collisions and how it is possible to use vertex detectors to reconstruct the primary vertex position.
+The simulation was built using Monte Carlo techniques and only considered high momentum particles moving in a low-intensity magnetic field, i.e. the particles have a linear trajectory.

 ### Prerequisites
 The code in this repository requires to have installed: